rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Modern Eisegesis

-While it's not surprising that non-Christians would ignore the warning from *Revelation 22:18*, it is unfortunate that many Christians dispense with this warning and add to the words of the Book of Revelation with moderm eisegesis, that is, interpreting the passage using modern concepts that simply did not exist in the ancient world
+While it's not surprising that non-Christians would ignore the warning from *Revelation 22:18*, it is unfortunate that many Christians dispense with this warning and add to the words of the Book of Revelation with moderm eisegesis, that is, interpreting the prophecy using modern concepts that simply did not exist in the ancient world
 (from when Apokalypsis/Revelation was written).

 For example, the notion of a precise 1,000 years did not exist in the original text.
 Zero as a number and a placeholder did not exist.